 Panel Discussion on "Fake News and Fake Images: How Social Media is affecting Journalism" going on right now#codeofconduct pic.twitter.com/8EirIS7Ekk

 — Report PEMRA (@reportpemra) January 9, 2017

-9 January 2017: Glad that a step has been taken at official level by regulator Pemra.
+9 Jan 2017: Glad that a step has been taken at official level by broadcasting regulator, Pemra.

-January 2017: Americans think fake news create a great deal of confusion.
-Pew
+Above: Americans think fake news create a great deal of confusion.
+Pew – January 2017

 UK🇬🇧 regulator Ofcom revokes licences of ARY News, ARY Digital, QTV, ARY Entertainment, ARY World News & ARY QTV.
 6 shut down@omar_quraishi pic.twitter.com/jn9vXENi3S